piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 + Olstrom, Elinor. *Governing the Commons: The Evolution of Institutions for Collective Action*, Cambridge: Cambridge University Press, 1990.

-+ *ed.* Oram, Andy. *Peer-to—Peer—Harnessing the Beneﬁts of a Disruptive Technology*, Cambridge, Mass.: O’Reilly, 2001.
++ *ed.* Oram, Andy. *Peer-to—Peer—Harnessing the Benefits of a Disruptive Technology*, Cambridge, Mass.: O’Reilly, 2001.

 + Pashukanis, Evgeny. *The General Theory of Law and Marxism*, New Brunswick, NJ: Transaction Publishers, 2002.